ZewoGraveyard/SwiftHTTPServer/README.md

 Actually, the reason this project has so many components is because **it doesn't depend on Foundation at all**.
 This constraint was defined because we want this framework to run on every platform **Swift 2** will support (specially **Linux**).
 Another reason everything is packed together is that we don't know how swift frameworks will work on **Linux**, so all dependencies are imported directly from the source.
 As we don't depend on **Foundation**, all the low level routines are accessed through **C** library wrappers.
 Specially **Grand Central Dispatch** and **Socket**.

+What we have until now:

+- No foundation dependency (has everything needed to run on Linux)
+- Async I/O with Joyent's libuv
+- HTTP parsing with Nginx/Joyent's http_parser
+- URI parsing
+- Functional based routing and middleware architecture
+- JSON parsing
+- Mustache templates

 There's a lot of things happening behind the curtains, but to be brief I will explain only the essential.

 ## `HTTPRequest`